Workspace and Dialogs

 Provider setup, endpoint details, credential options, and tests live in one dialog.

-Open it with Ctrl+G Ctrl+R or the provider summary.
-Use it to enable providers, enter credentials, test endpoints, handle Codex/Copilot login flows, and edit advanced TOML safely.
+Open it with Ctrl+G Ctrl+R, /model_providers, or the provider summary.
+Use it to enable providers, enter credentials, test endpoints, handle Codex/Copilot login flows, refresh saved provider availability, and edit advanced TOML safely.

 Model browser